naim195/MultiThreadedProxyServer/README.md

 ## Notes

 The implementation uses modern C++17 idioms throughout, with zero manual memory management (`malloc`/`free` or raw `new`/`delete`).
 All dynamic memory is managed through STL containers and smart pointers, providing automatic cleanup and exception safety.
-The benchmark results demonstrate the LRU cache working correctly with all test URLs showing successful cache hits (MISS → HIT state), with dramatic latency reductions (68-99%) that eliminate network round-trips to remote servers.
+The benchmark results demonstrate the LRU cache working correctly with all test URLs showing successful cache hits (MISS → HIT state), with latency reductions (68-99%) that eliminate network round-trips to remote servers.